symfony/symfony-docs/book/performance.rst

 finally finds the file it's looking for.

 The simplest solution is to cache the location of each class after it's located the first time.
-Symfony comes with a class - ``ApcUniversalClassLoader`` - loader that extends the ``UniversalClassLoader`` and stores the class locations in APC.
+Symfony2 comes with a class - ``ApcUniversalClassLoader`` - loader that extends the ``UniversalClassLoader`` and stores the class locations in APC.